 News

-T he disclosure that dairy herds in Nevada have been infected by a version of the H5N1 bird flu not previously seen in cows ...
+Dairy herds in Nevada have been infected by a version of the H5N1 bird flu not previously seen in cows, putting virologists on high alert.
+The disclosure that dairy herds in Nevada have been infected ...

 Dairy cows in Nevada have been infected with a new strain of bird flu virus different from the one circulating in other herds throughout the past year, the U.S. Department of Agriculture (USDA) said.

-Dairy herds in Nevada have been infected by a version of the H5N1 bird flu not previously seen in cows, putting virologists on high alert.
+The disclosure that dairy herds in Nevada have been infected by a version of the H5N1 bird flu not previously seen in cows has put virologists and researchers on high alert.
+Among other things, the ...

 Results that may be inaccessible to you are currently showing.